Definitely Not Dead Yet: unexpected things you learn when you hit your forties

-Alexandra Potter, author of – Confessions of a Forty-Something F**k Up – the funniest WTF AM I DOING?! novel you'll read this year – on the things she’s learnt since turning forty.
+Alexandra Potter, author of Confessions of a Forty-Something F**k Up – recently adapted into major TV series, Not Dead Yet – on the things she’s learnt since turning forty.

 A sense of humour becomes your secret weapon

 Gone are the days when a GSOH was reserved for an online dating profile.
 Now it’s part of the survival kit to help you navigate your forties.
 Bette Davis famously said that ‘old-age ain’t for sissies’ and while being forty-something doesn’t make you old – far from it – there’s no denying you’re moving away from your youthful twenties and thirties and into this new stage called ‘mid-life.’
 It’s a decade when strange things start to happen.
 Time speeds up.
 Gravity begins to take its toll.
 Things can get a little blurry.
 You start trying to find dresses with sleeves.
 All of which can feel rather scary, which is why it’s so important to be able to laugh in the face of it all.
 And to have your sense of humour firmly tucked up that sleeve.